ray2501/tcl-opencv/BUILDING.md

     $ make
     $ make install

-Thanks for Christian's refactoring code, you can try to build this extension by using OpenCV 3.x.
-You need setup `--with-opencv4` flag to no (and maybe also need to setup --with-sift flag to no).
+Christian also provides the configure option `--enable-tkphoto` to allow for optional Tk support in the cv::Mat class (toPhoto and fromPhoto methods) and a cv::fromPhoto function to make a cv::Mat from a Tk photo image.
-Default is on, below is an exmaple to disable:
+Default is off, below is an example to enable:

     $ export CC=g++
     $ cd tcl-opencv
-    $ ./configure --with-opencv4=no
+    $ ./configure --enable-tkphoto [--with-tk=dir]
     $ make
     $ make install

-Christian also provides the configure option `--enable-tkphoto` to allow for optional Tk support in the cv::Mat class (toPhoto method) and a cv::fromPhoto function to make a cv::Mat from a Tk photo image.
+Christian also provides the configure option `--enable-vectcl` to allow for optional VecTcl NumArray support in the cv::Mat class (toNumArray and fromNumArray methods) and a cv::fromNumArray function to make a cv::Mat from a VecTcl NumArray.
 Default is off, below is an example to enable:

     $ export CC=g++
     $ cd tcl-opencv
-    $ ./configure --enable-tkphoto
+    $ ./configure --enable-vectcl [--with-vectcl=dir]
     $ make
     $ make install